R-27 (air-to-air missile): Variants

 R-27R and ER variants can be used in any meteorological conditions.
-Launch can made at less than 5 g overload and less 50 deg/s roll rate.
-It is allowed to redesignate targets during flight, or sharing target illumination with other aircraft.
+Launch can made at less than 5 g overload and less than 50 deg/s roll rate.
+It is allowed to redesignate targets during flight, and can share target illumination with other aircraft.

 R-27T and ET variants can be used out of cloudiness, at least 15 degrees away from the bearing of sun, and 4 degrees away from the bearing of moon and ground-based heat-contrasting conditions.
-In cases of maximum head-on range launches where lock-command cannot be utilised, missile can not be fired.
+In cases of maximum head-on range launches where lock-command cannot be utilized, missile can not be fired.
 Seeker must acquire target before launch.
-On combat operations section of the Su-27 manual, this mode of usage is especially recommended for head-on usage for passive attacks at targets with 0 degrees approach angle (i.e. another fighter moving to intercept), leaving target unalerted to incoming missile.
+On the combat operations section of the Su-27 manual, this is especially recommended for head-on usage for passive attacks at targets with 0 degrees approach angle (i.e. another fighter moving to intercept), leaving target unalerted to the incoming missile.
 Launch can be made at 0 to 7 g, but limited to 6 g if roll induced slip is more than 2× diameter of the ball.